timtoo/rapidly-random/README.md

 ## About the console

 I had the idea of implementing a game console inspired text input mode using standard old Dungeons & Dragons dice notation.
-Turns out there's a Wikipedia article on [dice notation](https://en.wikipedia.org/wiki/Dice_notation), which maybe I really should do more than glance at... but then I may find I may need a full blown resursive descent parser!
+Just as a sort of joke.
+But it could be useful?
+Turns out there's a Wikipedia article on [dice notation](https://en.wikipedia.org/wiki/Dice_notation), which maybe I really should do more than glance at... but then I may find I may need a full blown *resursive descent parser*!
 Maybe just more fudges than anticipated, would do?
 Yeah, yeah, RegEx is fine.

 More importantly (?), is there some way to extend the notation to encapsulate